vhscom/after-dark/README.md

 related_content_limit = 5
 ```

+Learn more about [Related Content in Hugo](https://gohugo.io/content-management/related/), including configuration options you may wish to add to your site.

 ### Table Of Contents

 Help users locate and share information on your site.
 By providing a <abbr title="Table Of Contents">TOC</abbr>, users will spend less time scrolling to locate information in larger documents and are more likely to deep to specific information on a page.